 Annual General Meeting 2017.
-Guest speaker: Fiona Cairns, Director of the Suffolk Preservation Society, will give a talk on the work of the SPS, with emphasis on the historic built environment.
+Guest speaker: Fiona Cairns, Director of the Suffolk Preservation Society, gave a talk on the work of the SPS, with emphasis on the historic built environment.
 Fiona is the Director of SPS, having joined in 2012.
 She has had some twenty years previous experience as a conservation planner, including with Westminster City Council and Monmouthshire County Council.
 Tuesday 14 November, 6.30 for 7pm, Isaac’s, Ipswich Waterfront.
-Contact the Trust to book a place.
+Bob Allens' review of the talk.

 Heritage Open Days 2017.
 Saturday 9th September & Sunday 10th September 2017 1000 – 1600.
 Pykenham’s Gatehouse.
 A rare opportunity to visit this medieval gem with its carved beams, hidden staircase and jettied first floor.
 This is one of the earliest domestic buildings in the town, and has witnessed more than 500 years of Ipswich history.
 It has seen the comings and goings of some 20 generations of Ipswich people - at first through the north gate and along the street with the brook, and more recently past the imposing library built opposite it during the last century of its vigilance.
 Volunteers will be on duty throughout both days so there is a chance to chat, explore and learn more.